Career Trip Advice

 How do I get to New York, and where can I stay?

 You are responsible for booking your own travel and accommodations for the trip.
 OCS does not have the ability to provide transportation or housing assistance.
 Further information is available on our Travel Info and Accommodations pages.
+Please be advised that traffic and weather can cause delays.
+Be sure to remember this when booking your travel plans.

 The site visits on the schedule don’t interest me and/or I didn’t get into my top choice of site visit for a particular time slot.
 What do I do?